naev/naev-website/README.md

 ### Using images

-If you wish to use images you have to separately put them in `content/imgs/blarg/` and you can reference them in the post with the inline ruby code `<%= @items['/imgs/blarg/FILENAME'].path %>` where `FILENAME` is replaced by the name of the file.
+If you wish to use images you have to separately put them in `content/imgs/blarg/`.
+For the sake of organization, please sort images by YYYY/MM e.g. `content/imgs/blarg/YYYY/MM`.
+You can reference them in the post with the inline ruby code `<%= @items['/imgs/blarg/FILENAME'].path %>` where `FILENAME` is replaced by the name of the file.
 This expression will be converted to the file path when compiling.